mmcelreath/PSMultiPass/README.md

 # Install Module
 Install-Module PSMultiPass

+# Set some variables in the current session
 $testVariable1 = 'TestValue1'
 $testVariable2 = 'TestValue2'

+# Invoke ForEach-Object -Parallel, importing the current variables
+# Variables can be referenced without having to use the $Using: syntax.
 Invoke-ForEachParallelProxy -InputObject (1..5) -ScriptBlock {
     $currentItem = $_
     Write-Host "Session: $currentItem, testVariable1 = $testVariable1, testVariable2 = $testVariable2"